Compress OGG to MP3

 Frequently Asked Questions

-At the same bitrate, OGG generally sounds slightly better than MP3.
-But MP3 has universal device support, which often matters more.
+At the same bitrate, OGG Vorbis generally sounds slightly better than MP3 — it's a more efficient codec.
+But MP3 has near-universal hardware and software support, which almost always matters more in practice.

 About OGG